BhavyeMathur/goopylib-v1/README.md

 2. Also provided is a very simple animation of Pac-Man being chased by some ghosts and it was created with just 13 lines of code!
 This really is an example of how simple animations such as these can help make a really good game or project.

-Goopy also has functionality for other animations such as moving to locations, rotating animations, and a lot more.
+Goopylib also has functionality for other animations such as moving to locations, rotating animations, and a lot more.
 It also contains easy-to-use easing functions like those you would find in a professional animator.

 ![Pac-Man Animation Example](https://raw.githubusercontent.com/BhavyeMathur/goopylib/master/Examples/Pac-Man-Animation%20Example/Pac-ManAnimation.png)